samuelhbne/proxy-xray/README.md

     --rules-path    <rules-dir-path>      Folder path contents geoip.dat, geosite.dat and other rule files
 ```

-## How to stop and remove the running container
+## How to stop and remove the running xray-proxy container

 ```shell
 $ docker stop proxy-xray